 The Blade Runner-isation of the future is now thus more upon us than when the first Blade Runner film came out.
 Capitalism has well and truly become unshackled from democracy.
 China and Russia offer us the populist/authoritarian model of capitalism stripped of liberal humanism.

 Apple/Foxcon is a good example of this binary.
-Gulags used to make luxury communications tools are made in sweatshops.
+Chinese gulags used to make luxury communications tools contrast with the gleaming minimalist retail Apple Store citadels, in which they are sold in the West.
 Servers arrayed in giant warehouses kept cool by offshore installations in some James Bond super-villain scenario define the true nature of stack-enomics to make the devices work.

 There is nothing logical about the organization of capital at its highest level.
 Our global power system offers the lucky a set of convenient plug-ins to the broader automated network of services that caters to fewer and fewer participants.
 These are financial, educational, cultural and social.
 There are services for every strata of the global economy.
 Taxed flows that adjust themselves to the dynamics of social groups and in turn help form and shape those same groupings.